Graph-X/davscan/README.md

 **Unicode Auth Bypass** - Works using GET haven't added PROPFIND yet.
 Not fully tested so double check the work.

-**Exclusion of DoS exploit results** - placeholder for this in the args, just haven't built it out yet. (not fully tested though)
+**Exclusion of DoS exploit results** - You can exclude denial of service exploits from the searchsploit results.

 **Exclusion of MSF modules from exploit results** - Custom searchsploit is included in the repo for this.
 Either overwrite existing searchsploit or backup and replace.
 (Sooner or later this feature should make it into the official searchsploit script).